RR5555/korean_lunar_calendar_py/README.rst

 Overview
 ^^^^^^^^

-Here is a library to convert Korean lunar-calendar to Gregorian calendar.
+Here is a library to convert Korean lunar-calendar to proleptic Gregorian calendar.

 Korean calendar and Chinese calendar is same lunar calendar but have different date.